 The Commission encourages all interested parties to submit written comments concerning proposed changes in the Commission's standards, requirements, policies, and procedures.
-Interested parties will have 30 days to submit such comments unless a longer comment period is specified by the Commission.
-The Commission is not required to consider comments received after the published comment deadline.
+Generally, interested parties will have 30 days to submit such comments; however, the Commission may establish a shorter or longer comment period as may be deemed necessary.
+The Commission will be responsive to comments received by the comment deadline and is not required to consider comments received after the published comment deadline.